 Do you have an old flame that still burns in your mind?
 If that is the case, or if you are carrying any baggage around from past relationships know this; They are taking up space in your heart.
 Give yourself the closure you need before getting married.

 Coaching/counseling may sound crazy when nothing is wrong, but many couples have said it is “one thing they did before getting married and that it has made a huge difference in their relationship.”
 A coach can help squash any issues and give you tools on how to communicate and argue fair.
+Talking to a professional may help you to determine if you are truly ready to get married.

 TELL THE TRUTH